playfulprogramming/playfulprogramming/content/blog/what-is-an-algorithm/index.md

 END
 ```

-Of course there are other routes you can take to get to point B, so you can make your set of instructions as simple or as complex as you want to, but you’ll learn with time that sometimes, just because there are very few instructions, doesn’t mean that your algorithm is the most efficient.
+The instructions are pretty straightforward, so anyone can follow them.
+Of course there are other routes you can take to get to point **B**, so you can make your set of instructions as simple or as complex as you want to, but you’ll learn with time that sometimes, just because there are very few instructions, doesn’t mean that your algorithm is the most efficient.

 Let’s look at the example here below: